 The collection's key works are displayed in 15 generously-sized rooms across two floors, occupying a total exhibition space of approximately 2,500 m².

-An extension is currently being added to the MKM Museum Küppersmühle für Moderne Kunst.
-This is expected to be opened at the end of 2019.
-This extension shall provide a healthy additional 2,500 m² of exhibition space, effectively doubling the existing space.
+An extension has currently being added to the MKM Museum Küppersmühle für Moderne Kunst.
+This extension provides a healthy additional 2,500 m² of exhibition space, effectively doubling the existing space.
 What's more, the historic silos will be fitted with a viewing platform, making them accessible to visitors for the very first time.

 The aim of the extension is to display the Ströher collection in its entirety.
 This project was made possible thanks to the MKM-Stiftung, which was founded by Sylvia and Ulrich Ströher.